Digital-512/expressjs-login/README.md

     }
 }
 ```

+### Session renewal
+By default, session expires when exceeds time limit set in "jwt_session_timeout" (10 minutes default).
+We should not expect the user login every ten minutes if their token expires.
+To solve this, you can simply set "jwt_session_timeout" to very high number, for example, 99999.
+However, you may want to log out users if they are away or inactive, and extend session if they are active.
+To do this, the client application should send POST requests to `/auth/renewsession/` when it detects key presses, mouse activity or other actions.
+It works by taking the previous token (which is still valid), and returning a new token with a renewed expiry time.

 ### Check the Username and the Password using jQuery (Ajax):
 If the user has the right username and password, then the `checklogin.js` will send 'status: true', generate signed token, and redirect to homepage `welcome.html`.
 If the username and/or the password are wrong, the `checklogin.js` will send 'status: false, message: "Wrong Username or Password"'.